 - 20. The aspiring professional accountant is able to reflect on his/her personal experiences and those of colleagues, to discuss these individually or as a team and to learn from these (T+P). - 21.
 The aspiring professional accountant is expected to continue to develop him/herself continuously, in the context of lifelong learning (P).

-4.4 Learning outcomes by subject area and specialisation
+4.3 Learning outcomes by subject area and specialisation

-4.4.1 The Assurance specialisation
+4.3.1 Preamble to the Assurance specialisation